-Context Examples Not essential where a conjunction is used between two clauses unless there is a change of subject We tried to resuscitate the patient but to no avail.
-Resuscitation is possible, but brain damage is likely.
-Used to isolate a word, phrase, or subordinate clause Resuscitation, although dangerous, is possible.
-On revival, the patient was monitored regularly days 3, 4, and 10, respectively.
-Therefore, the experiment was Used to isolate nondefining clauses The novel, which was historical fiction, was given an award.
-The commas help to isolate the nondefining clause (see difference between "that" and "which" above).
-Not used to separate sentences ➤ The cells produced more lactate, however they did not produce acetate. ✓ The cells produced more lactate; however, they did not produce acetate.
-Used in lists The solution contained 200 mg of glucose, 100 g of ascorbic acid, and 500 mL of distilled water.
-US English: authors prefer to place a comma before "and."
-UK English: a comma before "and" (known as the Oxford comma or serial comma) is unnecessary in the above example, but it may be used in lengthy lists or to avoid ambiguity.
-"Therefore" should not be enclosed within commas when used as an adverb These samples were therefore discounted.
-Used to clarify a sentence The precipitate formed after shaking on the bottom. makes more sense with the addition of commas, thus: The precipitate formed, after shaking, on the bottom.
+Context Examples Not essential where a conjunction is used between two clauses unless there is a change of subject We tried to resuscitate the patient but to no avail. two clauses unless there is a change of subject Resuscitation is possible, but brain damage is likely.
+Used to isolate a word, phrase or subordinate Resuscitation, although dangerous, is possible. clause On revival, the patient was monitored regularly. days 3, 4 and 10, respectively.
+Therefore, the experiment was Therefore, the experiment was Used to isolate nondefining clauses The cells, which were infected, were excised.
+The commas help to isolate the nondefining clause (see differences between 'that' and 'which' above).
+Not used to separate sentences X The cells produced more lactate, however they did not produce acetate. ✓ The cells produced more lactate; however, they did not produce acetate.
+Used in lists The solution contained 200 mg of glucose, 100 g of ascorbic acid and 500 mL of distilled water.
+UK English: a comma before 'and' (known as the Oxford comma or serial comma) is unnecessary in the above example, but it may be used in lengthy lists or to avoid ambiguity.
+US English: authors prefer to place a comma before the 'and' here.
+'Therefore' should not be enclosed within commas when used as an adverb These samples were therefore discounted.
+Used to clarify a sentence The precipitate formed after shaking on the bottom makes more sense with the addition of commas, thus: The precipitate formed, after shaking, on the bottom.